 With its seemingly never-ending moors and rugged karst landscapes, it’s little wonder why Entlebuch was designated by UNESCO as the first biosphere reserve in Switzerland.

-Spanning over 400 square kilometers, the area remains thick with outstanding natural beauty, untouched wilderness and idyllic Alpine pastures.
+Spanning over 400 square kilometres, the area remains thick with outstanding natural beauty, untouched wilderness and idyllic Alpine pastures.

 Explore the area via one of the many scenic hiking trails, then indulge in a nearby mud bath.